A Death in the Gunj: Plot

 As the week goes by, Shutu begins to feel more and more alienated.
 He is injured in a game of Kabaddi by the aggressive and hot-headed Vikram.
-He also becomes attracted to Mimi and the two sleep together.
+He also becomes attracted to Mimi, and the two sleep together.
 Shutu begins to like Mimi, but she isn't interested in him for anything besides sex, as she is attracted to Vikram.
-Shutu takes Mimi for a ride on the motorcycle and when they come back, they discover that Tani has run away after Shutu chose to spend time with Mimi over her.
+Shutu takes Mimi for a ride on the motorcycle, and when they come back, they discover that Tani has run away after Shutu chose to spend time with Mimi over her.
 Shutu is visibly upset by Tani's disappearance and feels guilty.
-He and Nandu go to search for her but Shutu accidentally falls into a deep ditch and Nandu leaves without him.
-Nandu arrives home and sees that Vikram had found Tani safe and sound.
-The whole family is relieved and for a long time, no one notices that Shutu is missing.
-The servant eventually finds him but Shutu is upset that no one was worried about him and did not bother looking for him.
-Tani also refuses to talk to him which upsets him further.
+He and Nandu go to search for her, but Shutu accidentally falls into a deep ditch, and Nandu leaves without him.
+Nandu arrives home and sees that Vikram has found Tani safe and sound.
+The whole family is relieved, and for a long time, no one notices that Shutu is missing.
+The servant eventually finds him, but Shutu is upset that no one was worried about him and did not bother looking for him.
+Tani also refuses to talk to him, which upsets him further.

-The following day Shutu buys a train ticket for home.
+The following day, Shutu buys a train ticket for home.
 He tells Mimi that he will be back in Calcutta soon and will surely meet her.
 She brushes him off and rudely tells him that he should concentrate on his studies.
-Shutu goes outside where he sees everyone happy in each other's company.
+Shutu goes outside, where he sees everyone happy in each other's company.
 O.P., Nandu's father, shows him the proper way to shoot a rifle with his very old and rustic rifle while Shutu watches Mimi flirt with Vikram and everyone else looking happy and content.
 Feeling invisible, unwanted, and unloved, after a week of quiet unraveling, Shutu forcefully takes the rifle from O.P. and points it at O.P. and at others.
-Shocked, everyone tries to plead him to return the rifle and refrain him from pulling the trigger.
-After a few moments he turns the rifle and points it under his chin and shoots himself dead.
+Shocked, everyone tries to plead with him to return the rifle and refrain him from pulling the trigger.
+After a few moments, he turns the rifle and points it under his chin and shoots himself dead.